 You will find student achievement data under the "District Information" tab at the top of this page.
 Look through data and understand why we're "Proud to Be Central Lee!"

 The Mission of the Central Lee Community School District is to prepare life long learners who are independent thinkers, value themselves and others, and have the knowledge and skills to become productive citizens.

 Central Lee Community School District, located in Lee County in southeastern Iowa, is a rural district serving approximately 1100 students pre-kindergarten through 12th grades.
-The district was consolidated into one location in 1986.
+The district consolidated in 1962 and in 1986 moved all buildings onto our current campus.
 Two buildings make up the 9-12 high school and the kindergarten through 8th grade school (K-8 building).
 The K-8 building has two wings: one housing elementary and one housing middle school (6th - 8th grades).

-Central Lee's resident student population has been slightly declining over the past three years.
-Enrollment is expected to remain steady during the next five years.
-The percentage of open enrollment students choosing Central Lee has been on a steady climb for the last three years.
+Central Lee's resident student population has been steady over the past three years.
+Enrollment is expected to increase during the next five years.
+The percentage of open enrollment students choosing Central Lee has been on a steady climb for the last five years.